Physics:

 that's what I'm doing now in making this book available on the web.

-* But my goal when writing this book was just to explain ideas-and-skills in ways that were logical and clear.
-Since then, I've learned more about thinking, learning, and teaching (while earning a Ph.D. in Curriculum & Instruction, and afterward), and now I realize that effective teaching requires more than just clear explanations.
+* While writing this book, my goal was to explain ideas-and-skills in ways that are logical and clear.
+Since then, I've learned much more about thinking, learning, and teaching (while earning a Ph.D. in Curriculum & Instruction, and afterward), and now I've become more aware of the ways that effective teaching requires more than just clear explanations.
 For example, student learning can improve dramatically through a creative use of the techniques (computer simulations, clicker questions, and "Overview, Case Study" instruction) described here.
-But I didn't know this in 1989, so I'll ask you to evaluate my book based on what it was intended to achieve, by simply asking “are its explanations logical and clear?”
+But I didn't emphasize this in 1989, or use it while writing my book, so I'll ask you to graciously evaluate my book based on what it was intended to achieve, by simply asking “are its explanations logical and clear?” { I'm an enthusiastic advocate of eclectic instruction that combines the benefits of different strategies-and-activities in mutually supportive ways, aiming for an optimally effective combination. }

 I finished working on this book in July 1989 when I moved to Madison,